leonorduarte/My-CaseStudies_LD/README.md

 On the financial side, we prepared projections and conducted a break-even analysis to set realistic sales targets.
 Funding options, such as grants and crowdfunding, were also explored as potential ways to support the hypothetical launch.

-**To get more information of this project please clike here** Coming soon

-> Note: the password is available on my cv